(a) This section through WAC 296-56-60103

-(b) Except in an emergency, the hoisting mechanism of all overhead and container gantry cranes used to hoist personnel shall operate in power up and power down, with automatic brake application when not hoisting or lowering.
+(b) Except in an emergency, the hoisting mechanism of all overhead and container gantry cranes used to hoist personnel must operate in power up and power down, with automatic brake application when not hoisting or lowering.

 [Statutory Authority: RCW 49.17.010

 .
 WSR 15-24-102, § 296-56-60083, filed 12/1/15, effective 1/5/16.
 Statutory Authority: RCW 49.17.010